 Flows indicated in Table 3.2-15 for the Trinity River stations are affected by reservoir storage and releases.
 In addition, other reaches of the Sabine, Navasota, and Brazos rivers are highly regulated by impoundments.
 Therefore, although these flows reflect wide seasonal flow variations, they do not represent natural flow regimes.
 According to the NHD, approximately 411 miles of perennial stream reaches are within Study Area 3.
 Additionally, 1,342 miles of perennial stream reaches occur in the outlying CESA, bringing the total of perennial stream lengths within the analysis area to 1,752 miles.
 Approximately 4,717 miles of intermittent stream reaches are within Study Area 3.
-Approximately 6,891 intermittent stream miles occur in the outlying CESA, bringing the total of intermittent stream lengths within the analysis area to 11,608 miles.
+Approximately 6,891 intermittent stream miles occur in the outlying CESA, bringing the total of 1,608 miles.
 In the NHD, the intermittent stream category includes ephemeral streams.